yaymukund/yaymukund-blog/content/posts/nixos-overriding-packages.md

 +++
 date = 2021-06-02
-title = "NixOS: Overriding packages"
+title = "Overriding packages in NixOS"
 +++

-## Overriding packages in NixOS

 In NixOS, it's sometimes desirable to override a package in order to extend or modify its behavior.
 For example, I override my Neovim to add plugins so